 Solar Electricity- Photovoltaic (PV)

 Photovoltaic systems operate using a principle known as the Photovoltaic effect.
 This effects allows solar pv panel to directly convert solar radiation into electricity.

-1) The solar pv panels collect the sun light and turn it into electricity.
+1.Solar PV panels collect sun light and turn it into electricity.

-4) The meter keeps track of electricity used in the building and produced from the panels.
+4. The meter keeps track of electricity used in the building.

-- Any unused electricity is sent to the electricity grid.
+- Any unused electricity is sent to the electric grid.

 For further information visit DOE's Photovoltaic Technology Basics page.